forklifters/mobile-ios-sdk-releases/README.md

 <img height=500
 src="https://s3-us-west-2.amazonaws.com/appcues-public/mobile/readme+assets/AppcuesMobileSDKEditor.png" alt="Appcues Mobile SDK Editor" />

+If you launch the Mobile SDK Editor for the first time, you will be prompted to login.
+The code can be found in the Mobile Web, more detailed instructions [here](https://appcues.wistia.com/medias/f7hwhvx8in).

 #### Send Custom Events to Appcues

 The targeting of your flows can be strengthened by enabling tracking of your users's behaviors and actions.
 Call the `track(events:)` method whenever an event should be sent to Appcues.
 The time at which the event occurred, as well as information about the user who experienced the event, is automatically recorded.